asyncwebio/bigbluebutton-mp4-transcription/README.md

 ## 💡 Features

-🎙️ Automatic transcription of recorded sessions\
+- Automatic transcription of recorded sessions
-🔗 Seamless integration with Google Speech-to-Text\
+- Seamless integration with Google Speech-to-Text
-🔧 Easy installation and configuration\
+- Easy installation and configuration
-📝 Transcribed text avaibale via API\
+- Transcribed text avaibale via API
-🌐 Supports a variety of languages and accents\
+- Supports a variety of languages and accents
-📅 Timestamps for easy navigation within the transcript\
+- Timestamps for easy navigation within the transcript
-📞 Callbacks for custom integrations
+- Callbacks for custom integrations

 ## 📋 Requirements